Tams3d/T3D-GN-Presets/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and precise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behaviour:
 1. Go to '...'
-2. Click on '....'
+2. Add '....'
+Node
-3. Scroll down to '....'
+3. Change settings to '....'
 4. See an error

 **Expected behaviour**
-A clear and concise description of what you expected to happen.
+A clear description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.